fedora0xffff/Logger/README.md

 2. `cmake ..` (by default, the debug build type is used)

 ### target minilogger_demo
-`minilogger_demo` target demonstrates logger usage example by creating a log file with chosen number of entries and measuring write time in milliseconds.
+`minilogger_demo` target demonstrates logger usage example by creating a log file with chosen number of entries and measuring write time in nanoseconds.

 `minilogger_demo <log_file_path> <log_entries_number>`, see help for more info.
 - `make minilogger_demo`